Tweak of state law could boost Mississippi breweries

 It’s late one Saturday afternoon in September.
 Outside, the temperature has topped 90, making it seem more summer than fall.
-It’s the kind of heat that chases beer drinkers into the shade of the neighborhood bar.
+It’s the kind of heat that chases beer drinkers into the cool shadows of the neighborhood bar.

 And they’re lined up on the stools at Chandeleur Brewing Co.’s bar in downtown Gulfport.
 It’s getting close to supper time and food is a big topic.
 College football plays on TVs high on the wall behind the bar.